ijiraq/cadc_butler/README.md

 is set to cadc to ensure that the Butler server does not pass back presigned URLs to clients.

-#### PGPASS File Setup
+#### PGPASSWORD

-* For regular user access to the Butler database set the PGPASSFILE environment variable to point to lsstuser.pgpass file.

-* For administrative access to the Butler database set the PGPASSFILE environment variable to point to lsstadmin.pgpass file.
+* At launch time, set the password for the lsstuser account as the PGPASSWORD environment variable or use another method.

 ## dc2.yaml